 2. Keep Workouts Short and Simple

 You don’t need an hour of exercise to feel good.
 Ten or fifteen minutes of exercise can effectively elevate your mood and promote mental clarity.
 Such shorter workouts are easier to keep up, and you’re not even halfway through before you’re bored.
+This makes them perfect exercise tips for ADHD followers.

 3. Connect It to Something You Already Do

 The hardest part for most people is starting.
 So put your workout “on top” of something you do already every day.
 Get up from cleaning and do a few stretches.
 Are you heading out for lunch?
 Take a walk.
 Do 30 jumping jacks while the coffee brews.
+Exercise tips for ADHD often highlight these stacking strategies.

 4. Make It Social or Add a Little Friendly Competition

 If you find it too hard to work out alone, try bringing a friend with you.
-You can also try to bring someone else, like a sibling or even a pet, if you want.
+You can also try to bring someone else, like a sibling or even a pet, if you like.

 According to the American Psychological Association, people with ADHD often do best under external motivation.
 That could mean having a workout buddy, taking part in a team challenge, or using a fitness app with goals.
-Converting exercise into a shared experience adds fun and responsibility.

 5. Don’t Be Afraid to Start Over (Again and Again)

-There will be days when you miss a workout.
 Missing a workout at any time is not a disaster.
 With ADHD, things may not always happen as you plan, but the situation is no cause for failure.
+Exercise can help people with ADHD improve their self-control and focus, but only if it is part of their lifestyle.

 You Don’t Need a Perfect Plan; Just Start Moving